 - Extracts from competition winning entries from within six months of the event are likewise very welcome.
 Please list details, including a link to the competition website if available.

-- Short pieces written specifically for 6×6 are welcome.
+- Short pieces written specifically for 6×6 are also very welcome.

 - All entries should stand alone as a reading within the allotted six minutes.